rmetcalf9/saas_user_management_system/README.md

 ### Bootstrap

 The user management system admin API uses the login endpoints for auth.
-To enable this to work the following process is run on startup if no data exists in the tenant datastore.
+To enable this to work the following process is run on startup if there is no tenant called "usersystem" in the tenant datastore.

 A tennant called "usersystem" is created with a single auth provider "internal", allowuser creation is false at both levels.
 A user is setup in this tenant with the roles "loggedin" and "systemadmin".